Samarkand International Airport: Renovation

-On November 27, 2018, Uzbek President Shavkat Mirziyoyev signed a decree aimed at improving and modernizing the country's civil aviation sector.
+On 27 November 2018, Uzbek President Shavkat Mirziyoyev signed a decree aimed at improving and modernizing the country's civil aviation sector.
 In 2020, a comprehensive renovation and construction of a new terminal began.
 The Uzbek Uzbekistan EPC company Enter Engineering carried out the project based on a design by the Turkish design firm Kiklop Construction.
-The new terminal officially opened on March 18, 2022.
+The new terminal officially opened on 18 March 2022.

-To enhance Uzbekistan’s tourism potential, fully utilize the capabilities of Samarkand International Airport, and foster competition in the aviation market, an open skies regime was introduced at Samarkand International Airport on October 1, 2022.
+To enhance Uzbekistan's tourism potential, fully use the capabilities of Samarkand International Airport, and foster competition in the aviation market, an open skies regime was introduced at Samarkand International Airport on 1 October 2022.

 In 2022, nine new airlines, including five foreign carriers, began operating flights to Samarkand.
 Among them were Jazeera Airways, Pobeda, Panorama Airways, China Southern, Silk Avia, Humo Air, Centrum Air, SunExpress, and UVT Aero.

 In 2023, the airport served 1.01 million passengers.
 It is one of the busiest airports in Uzbekistan.
 International flights accounted for 918,500 passengers (a 106.4% increase), while domestic routes handled 92,300 passengers (91.2% growth).
 The most popular regional destination was Tashkent.

 In 2024, Samarkand International Airport set a new record with over 1.38 million passengers, up 37% from 2023.
 Growth was driven by international routes, which saw a 43% increase and over 1.31 million passengers.
 New routes launched in 2024 included Xi’an (China), Sharm El-Sheikh (Egypt), Turkistan (Kazakhstan), and Tyumen, Nizhny Novgorod, Irkutsk (Russia).